SumitAnglekar/ccwebapp/README.md

 ## JMETER

-1. Create a plan and name it.
+1. Download and install jmeter locally from the link: http://jmeter.apache.org/download_jmeter.cgi
-2. Create two independent thread groups (USER Thread Group, RECIPE Thread Group).
+2. Launch jmeter and open the plan from the directory ./jmeter/recipeTest.jmx
-3. `USER Thread Group` includes user post request, it's protocols, server IP and path.
+3. To create a user, enable `USER Thread Group` and update the `User Post` request with the data you want to post
-4. Similarly, `RECIPE Thread Group` includes user post request.
+4. Similarly, to create recipes enable `RECIPE Thread Group` and update the credentials in `HTTP Authorization Manager` along with the recipe details in `recipepost` request
-5. Both the thread groups have Http Header Manager (to provide the API headers), View Results in Table and View Results in Tree (to check the API status after hitting the endpoints)
+5. You can update the number of consecutive requests you want by updating the Thread group's Thread properties